TeamCodeStream/codestream-server/api_server/README.version-matrix.md

 however, we have found that all extensions usually are maintained at exactly the same version.

+NOTE: Previously, the version matrix was stored in mongo, but has now been changed to a json file in the API server repo: api_server/etc/version_matrix.json.

 ## Fields

 For each extension, these fields are maintained: